(Updated January 18, 2022)

 - The Building is closed to the public.

-- All outside support group meetings are canceled until further notice.
+- All outside support group meetings are meeting virtually until further notice.

 - Sanitation of commonly used areas will occur daily.